openpracticelibrary/openpracticelibrary/src/pages/practice/new.md

   psychological safety in different ways.
 howTo: >-
-  Create a survey, using Google Forms, Microsoft Forms, Typeform, Survey Monkey, or whichever tool suits you best, containing the following statements.
-Note that there is further detail at the end of this document about the context and rationale for each of these statements.
+  Create a survey, using Google Forms, Microsoft Forms, Typeform, Survey Monkey, or whichever tool suits best, containing the following statements.

   1. **On this team, I understand what is expected of me.**